 I work on a variety of projects related to low-mass stars and extrasolar planets.
 M dwarfs are small stars; they are less than half the mass of the sun and less than half the diameter.
-They are the most common stars in the Universe, but you can't see any of them with the naked eye because they are faint.
+They are the most common stars in the Universe, but you can't see any with the naked eye because they are faint.
 Despite being so common, they are poorly understood in many ways: we have trouble determining their true sizes (and the sizes of exoplanets found to orbit them) and we don't really know if they can host habitable, Earth-like planets.

 Small Stars with Small Planets (or White Dwarfs):

 KOI-256 - Using gravitational lensing in an eclipsing post-common envelope binary to measure accurate M dwarf/white dwarf masses, radii and temperatures.
-Here is a NASA press release about this study with a great video by IPAC's Dr. Robert Hurt:
+Here is a NASA press release about this study with a great video by NASA-IPAC's Dr. Robert Hurt:

 KOI-961 (now Kepler 42) - A small star with 3 sub-Earth-sized planets!
 Here is a news article in Nature about this study.

+Characterizing the Cool KOIs - Identifying compelling Kepler planet-candidates that orbit cool stars (aka Cool KOIs).
 Here's a talk I gave about this work at the First Kepler Science Conference, and a news article in Science Magazine.

 LAEDI - A technique to measure ultra-precise stellar radial velocities.